UCDavisLibrary/ava/digitizing_ava_boundaries.md

     * Note that as you near the edge of a map, you may need to turn off or reorder some of the maps to adjust for the white edges of the scanned maps that obscure the maps underneath.
     * If the AVA you are digitizing is very close to another that has already been digitized, read the boundary descriptions for both and determine if they share a boundary.
 If they share a boundary, make sure you snap your vertices to the vertices of the other boundary.
     * Pay close attention to the wording describing the boundaries.
 Some require a straight line between points and use language like "the next point is a straight line to the peak at 1700 feet".
 Others require you to digitize along a feature and use language like "follow along Cold Creek until it crosses J Street".
 5. When you are done digitizing, fill out the attribute data based on the text of the official Federal Register documents.
-The definitions of the attributes are found in the [README.md file](https://github.com/UCDavisLibrary/ava/blob/master/README.md).  *Note:* Contributors using QGIS 2.18.10 or older with GDAL 2.2.0 should fill in any blanks in their attribute table with N/A due to a known issue with how unset values are handled.
-A [more permanent fix](https://issues.qgis.org/issues/16812) is in the works.
+The definitions of the attributes are found in the [README.md file](https://github.com/UCDavisLibrary/ava/blob/master/README.md).  *Note:* Contributors using QGIS 3.x have reported an error saving .geojson files.
+It appears as if QGIS does not save changes to geojson files, however changes to files get saved in a file with the extension .geojson.tmp in the same folder as the original .geojson file.
+Remove the original .geojson file and change the extension of the .geojson.tmp to simply be .geojson.
+Open this file in QGIS to make sure it is readable.
+This solution solves the majority of the issues created by this bug.
 6. Save Layer Edits.
 7. Toggle Editing off.
 8. Close QGIS if you’re done making new AVAs, or start over from Step 3e above to make another.

 The AVA Project team has made a [Video](https://drive.google.com/open?id=0B9xw97DGLpqAMkNOc05GOGhoZ2M) of the process of digitzing an AVA boundary.

+### Adding Historical AVA Boundaries
+This project currently is only creating the boundaries described in the Issues tab of our repository, however, we anticipate beginning to add historical boundaries in the near future.
+This is how we anticipate dealing with those boundaries.

+We will retain our current structure of having one .geojson file for each named AVA.

+Within the file for an AVA, we will create polygons for each official boundary revision as recorded by the TTB and described in the CFR documents.
+We will use the current attribute table structure to indicate when each polygon was in use.
+Attributes recorded for each polygon will indicate:
+ * `created`: the date the **AVA** officially began
+ * `removed`: the date the **AVA** was terminated
+ * `valid_start`: the date the **boundary** officially began
+ * `valid_end`: the last date the **boundary** was in use (typically the day before the next revision took effect)

+ We will process the data to offer the avas.geojson file with only the current polygons, but the historical boundaries will be available as well.

 ![alt text](https://github.com/UCDavisLibrary/ava/blob/master/images/Example_AVA_Coombsville.PNG "Example of a completed AVA boundary")